honestypugh2/Multi-Agent-Custom-Automation-Engine-Solution-Accelerator/docs/DeploymentGuide.md

 1. In the VS Code window that opens, once the project files show up (this may take several minutes), open a terminal window

-## Detailed Development Container setup instructions
+## Detailed Development Container Setup Instructions

 The solution contains a [development container](https://code.visualstudio.com/docs/remote/containers) with all the required tooling to develop and deploy the accelerator.
 To deploy the Chat With Your Data accelerator using the provided development container you will also need: